oVirt/ovirt-site/source/feature/numa-and-virtual-numa.html.md

 ### Summary

-This feature allow Enterprise customers to provision large guests for their traditional scale-up enterprise workloads and expect low overhead due to virtualization.
+This feature allow Enterprise customers to provision large guests for their traditional scale-up enterprise workloads and expect low overhead due to visualization.

 *   Query target host’s NUMA topology
 *   NUMA bindings of guest resources (vCPUs & memory)